 - Bramble - A scruby plant with many small hooks and thorns.

 - Lantana - An introduced pest with a distinctive scent and small hooks

 Watch where you walk, stick to the tracks.

+Most of the tracks around the dam are easy walks for the general public.
+The others are bush tracks that require a degree of fitness, preparation and navigation.
 Advise someone, with reference to the map, where you are going and when you expect to be back.
 Most of the area is covered by thick rainforest which makes navigation very difficult due to a lack of reference points.
-Please stick to the marked tracks unless you are very experienced, or join the Townsville Bush Walking Club or Townsville Adventures.
+Please stick to the marked tracks unless you are very experienced, or join the Townsville Bushwalking Club.

 Whilst all care has been taken in the mapping of these tracks, no responsibility will be taken for its inaccuracy or the safety of anyone using it or the tracks.

 - Enough water (or a way to treat your water, e.g. purification tablets)

 - First Aid Kit